Hiring: Iris Place Peer Companion - Second Shift (2pm-10pm)

 - Mental health or substance use recovery support group facilitation

 APPLICATION INSTRUCTIONS: Please submit a cover letter and resume to Paula Verrett, Iris Place Program Director, at firstname.lastname@example.org.
-Interviews will be conducted on a rolling basis.
-We hope to place someone in this role by mid-February 2022.
+Applications will be accepted through April 18, 2022.

 NAMI Fox Valley is an equal opportunity employer.
 All employment decisions at NAMI Fox Valley are based on business needs, job requirements and individual qualifications, without regard to race, color, religion or belief, national, social or ethnic origin, sex, age, disability, sexual orientation, gender identity and/or expression, family or parental status.
 NAMI Fox Valley values diversity and encourages applications from all qualified individuals.